top of page

 Intent:

 With our vision at the heart of all we do, our curriculum has been developed to inspire and develop our little children as they explore and react to the world surrounding them - both as they are now and in preparation for the experiences they will face in the future.
 We encourage our little ones to socialise, to develop friendships and to help their peers.
-We have carefully developed this approach in a holistic way:
+We have carefully developed this approach in a holistic way.
+As a direct result, the aim of our curriculum is to enrich children’s lives and provide opportunities for children to develop as:

 Meal times are taken collectively- sitting together as a family is invaluable and